Cutoff for mixtures of permuted Markov chains: reversible case: Concentration for low-degree functions on the symmetric group: proof of Theorem

-which can generally be constructed as $g = \sum_{k \geq 0} P^{k} f$.
-If $\cX$ is a finite group and $P$ is the kernel of an ergodic random walk on $\cX$ which puts constant mass on conjugacy classes, the previous infinite sum converges and \cite{chatterjee2007concentration}[Theorem 1.2] provides a concentration result in terms of what is essentially the mixing time of the random walk.
-Lemma \ref{lem:mgf_bound} is proved by refining this result, to handle the case of a non-uniform bound on the quantity $\Delta(\sigma)$ and get a Bernstein-like inequality.
-This is analog to proving concentration bounds for self-bounding functions or weakly self-bounding functions \cite{boucheron2009selfbounding}.
+This can generally be constructed as $g = \sum_{k \geq 0} P^{k} f$.
+If $\cX$ is a finite group and $P$ is the kernel of an ergodic random walk on $\cX$ which puts constant mass on conjugacy classes, then the previous infinite sum converges and \cite{chatterjee2007concentration}[Theorem 1.2] provides a concentration result in terms of what is essentially the mixing time of the random walk.

 On the symmetric group, one obvious candidate of a Markov kernel is that of random transpositions.
 The corresponding exchangeable pair is $(\sigma, \sigma \tau)$ where $\tau = (I J)$ is a random transposition with $I, J$ uniform and independent in $[n]$ ($\tau$ can be the identity).
-The random transposition chain puts constant mass on the identity and on transpositions, which form conjugacy classes, and thus can be applied the previously mentionned argumentation, its mixing time having been completely determined from the work of Diaconis and Shahshahani \cite{diaconis1981generating}.
+The random transposition chain puts constant mass on the identity and on transpositions, which form conjugacy classes, and its mixing time has been completely determined by the work of Diaconis and Shahshahani \cite{diaconis1981generating}.
 Adapting arguments of \cite{chatterjee2005thesis}[Chapt.
 4], we arrive at the following lemma, proved in Section \ref{subsubsection:pf_as_bound_F}.

 \begin{lemma} Let $f: \frS_n \rightarrow \bR$ have zero mean.
 There exists a function $F: \frS_{n} \times \frS_{n} \rightarrow \bR$ such that $\bE \cond{F(\sigma, \sigma \tau)}{\sigma} = f(\sigma)$.
 Furthermore, if $C \geq 0$ is a constant such that $\abs{ f(\sigma) - f(\sigma \tau)} \leq C$ for all $\sigma \in \frS_n$ and transposition $\tau$ then